 Puah: Midrash and Aggadah

-Puah was one of the two Hebrew midwives (Shiphrah and Puah) who delivered the children of the Israelites during the Egyptian servitude.
-The Torah chronicles (Ex.
-1:15–21) that they disobeyed Pharaoh’s command and did not kill the Israelite male newborn.
-Apart from this brave act, the midwives are not mentioned elsewhere in the Exodus narratives, nor in the entire Bible.
-The Rabbis identify the midwives with various Biblical heroines, thereby transforming them from secondary characters to central, fully developed figures whose annals spread over additional chapters of the Torah.
+Puah was one of the two Hebrew midwives who delivered the children of the Israelites during the Egyptian servitude.
+The Torah’s only mention of these two midwives is when they disobeyed Pharaoh’s command and did not kill the Israelite male newborn.
+The Rabbis link the midwives with various Biblical heroines, thereby transforming them from secondary characters to central, fully developed figures whose annals spread over additional chapters of the Torah.
 One midrash credits Puah’s name to her midwifery skills; another bases her name on an insolent act towards her father.
 Different midrashic traditions identify the various ways in which Puah as rewarded for her bravery, and several mention her familial connections to many important biblical figures.

 However, according to one unique tradition, Shiphrah and Puah were non-Jewish midwives, who were said to be pious women and true converts (A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).Midrash Tadshe, Ozar ha-Midrashim [Eisenstein], p.
 474).
 This tradition would read the phrase “the Hebrew midwives” as “the midwives of the Hebrew women.”

 Another tradition relates that Pharaoh decided to kill the males on the advice of his counselors.
 God told him: Whoever gave you this counsel is a fool.
 You should have killed the females.
 If there are no females, from where will the males take wives?
 One woman cannot marry two men, but one man can marry ten or a hundred women!
 Of such foolish advisors, it is said (Isa.
 19:11): “Utter fools are the nobles of Tanis; the sages of Pharaoh’s advisors [have made] absurd predictions.
 How can you say to Pharaoh, ‘I am a scion of sages, a scion of Kedemite kings’?”
 (Ex.
 Rabbah, loc. cit.).